Benchmarking LLMs Insight Discovery Capabilities through Synthetic Problem Generation

 The benchmarking framework should therefore:

-• Autonomously Generate Problems and Underlying Data: Use generative approaches to create synthetic insight-discovery problems with underlying data and attached solutions (i.e. the 4 components above).some text
+• Autonomously Generate Problems and Underlying Data: Use generative approaches to create synthetic insight-discovery problems with underlying data and attached solutions (i.e. the 4 components above).

 • Integrated ground-truth: Provide ground-truth insights for every problem in the benchmark